OmixVisualization/qtjambi/www/How-to-develop-Qt-in-Java.md

 * `io.qt.allow-nonfinal-signals` - Specify `true` to avoid exception to be thrown when detecting non-final signal declarations.
 * `io.qt.no-library-shutdown-hook` - Specify `true` to avoid library shutdown at program termination.
-* `io.qt.disable-thread-affinity-check` - Specify `true` to avoid thread affinity checks when accessing `QObject`s.
-Use this property to improve performance in release versions of your well tested applications.
-* `io.qt.disable-event-thread-affinity-check` - ...the same applying to access checks during event handling.
 * `io.qt.no-app-deletion` - Specify `true` if you combine native code with Java code and your `QCoreApplication` instance has been created elsewhere than inside Java.

 ### QML